ciscoheat/superforms-web/src/routes/crud/+page.md

 </style>
 ```

 That's it!
-Thank you for following along.
-The code is [available here](https://stackblitz.com/edit/sveltekit-superforms-1-crud?file=src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.server.ts,src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.svelte).
+Thank you for following along, the code is [available here](https://stackblitz.com/edit/sveltekit-superforms-1-crud?file=src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.server.ts,src%2Froutes%2Fusers%2F[[id]]%2F%2Bpage.svelte) on Stackblitz.

-If you have any questions, post them in the [discussion forum](https://github.com/ciscoheat/sveltekit-superforms/discussions) or ask them on [the Discord server](https://discord.gg/AptebvVuhB).
+If you have any questions, post them in the [discussion forum](https://github.com/ciscoheat/sveltekit-superforms/discussions) or ask on [the Discord server](https://discord.gg/AptebvVuhB).